Evolution of Preferences in Multiple Populations: Partial Observability

 \begin{example} Suppose that the objective game $G$ is the following Prisoner's Dilemma game.

-With respect to the payoffs of $G$, the strategy of defection is strictly dominant for each player, and so $(D_1, D_2)$ is the unique Nash equilibrium, also a strict Nash equilibrium, of the game.
+With respect to the payoffs of $G$, the strategy of defection is strictly dominant for each player, and so $(D_1, D_2)$ is a strict Nash equilibrium, also the unique Nash equilibrium, of the game.
+Then by Corollary~\ref{prop:20180530}, $(D_1, D_2)$ is stable in the case of no observability.
 However, we show that $(D_1, D_2)$ can be destabilized if preferences are not completely unobservable.